 10. What does Communion “in one kind” mean?

-At present, Communion will be administered in one kind only with no sharing of the common cup.
-The priest alone should always take the wine, consuming all that has been consecrated; other communicants should receive the bread only, in the hand.
+At present, those participating in Communion at home will be administered in one kind only with no sharing of the common cup.
 As the Liturgical and Faith and Order Commissions have made clear, this is still ‘complete communion’.

 - If I have attended an All Saints service and I test positive for COVID-19, what should I do?